rgeorgiev583/RadoPlusPlusInterpreter/README.md

 * `<integer>` - `integer.{h,cpp}::Integer`: an integer (with an optional minus sign)
 * `<quoted-string>` - a string surrounded by quotes (`"`); when parsed the quotes are removed
 * `<string>` - `string.{h,cpp}::String`: only ASCII characters are permitted (no Unicode support)
-* `<lambda>` - `lambda.{h,cpp}::Lambda`: a lambda expression (an anonymous function that otherwise behaves like a normal function
-   (i.e. has parameters, body, etc.) except that it has no name and can be assigned to variables (expression-like)
 * `<call>` - `call.{h,cpp}::Call`: a function call (obviously, to a lambda): accepts arguments (which are actually expressions)
 * `<separated-identifier>` - identifier followed by a comma
 * `<separated-expression>` - expression followed by a comma